SioKCronin/library-of-swarm-intelligence-algorithms/README.md

-# Institute for Nature-Inspired Algorithms
+# Library of Nature-Inspired Algorithms